cre8/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Wallet transmits and stores sensitive information about the End-User.
 To ensure that the Wallet can handle those appropriately (i.e., according to a certain trust framework or a regulation), the Credential Issuer should properly authenticate the Wallet and ensure it is a trusted entity.
 For more details, see (#trust-between-wallet-and-issuer).

+## Notification Privacy

+Push-based notifications introduce new data flows and metadata exchange between Credential Issuers, Wallets, and potentially Wallet Backends.
+These mechanisms must be designed with strong privacy guarantees to protect users and their credentials from tracking, profiling, or unintended data exposure.
+The following considerations apply:

+### Data Minimization

+The notification payload is limited to the minimal data required for the Wallet—specifically, an opaque identifier chosen by the Wallet for a particular event type within a specific credential lifecycle session—to identify the associated event type and issuance process.
+Personally identifiable information (PII), credential data, or unique user identifiers MUST NOT be included in the notification message.

+### User Consent and Transparency

+Wallets MUST obtain explicit user consent before registering a Wallet Notification Endpoint with the Issuer.
+Wallet Providers acting as Receivers SHOULD present clear information to the user explaining that the Wallet may receive asynchronous updates from an Issuer and what data such updates contain.

+### Anonymity and Linkability

+Notification endpoints MAY allow an Issuer to infer relationships between issuance sessions and Wallet instances.
+Wallet Providers acting as Receivers SHOULD consider mechanisms to avoid making endpoints user-identifiable across Issuers or issuance sessions, for example by rotating tokens per transaction.
+This mitigates risks of cross-issuer linkability or user profiling.

+### Notification Routing Through Third Parties

+If the notification is delivered via a Wallet Backend or push messaging service (e.g., Firebase Cloud Messaging), the involvement of third parties introduces potential data sharing.
+Wallet Providers as Receivers MUST assess the privacy policies and practices of such intermediaries and ensure that no unnecessary data is exposed.
+They SHOULD avoid routing credential-specific metadata through these services whenever possible.

+### Wallet Notification Endpoint Lifecycle

+The Wallet SHOULD register a Wallet Notification Endpoint only for the duration necessary to receive relevant events.
+Endpoints SHOULD be invalidated after use or upon expiration to minimize the risk of correlation and tracking.

+### Avoiding Persistent Identifiers

+Persistent identifiers (e.g., user IDs, Wallet instance IDs) MUST NOT be included in the event request or the payload.
+Issuers SHOULD NOT infer or attempt to associate Notification Requests with specific users unless strictly required and consented to.

+### Observability by Issuers

+While notifications improve efficiency, they also increase visibility for Issuers into the Wallet’s behavior (e.g., how long it takes the Wallet to react).
+Wallets SHOULD ensure that internal state transitions are not externally observable beyond what is needed for credential retrieval.

+### Log Management and Data Retention

+Credential Issuers and Wallet Providers MUST treat notification data as sensitive and SHOULD apply strict retention policies.
+Logs that include endpoint URLs, tokens, or session identifiers SHOULD be encrypted and retained only as long as needed for audit or troubleshooting purposes.

+### Regulatory Compliance

+Wallet Providers and Issuers SHOULD evaluate whether the use of notification infrastructure constitutes personal data processing under regulations such as GDPR.
+If so, appropriate legal bases (e.g., consent, legitimate interest) must be established, and data subject rights must be supported.

 {backmatter}